bomonike/bomonike.github.io/aws-onboarding.md

    * If you want to create a <strong>stand-alone account</strong> unaffiliateed with any company, click the "Sign up" button:<br /><a target="_blank" href="https://signin.aws.amazon.com/signup?request_type=register">https://signin.aws.amazon.com/signup?request_type=register</a> (<a href="#StandAloneAccount">see below</a>)
    * If you're a <strong>student or educator</strong> with an ".edu" email:<br /><a target="_blank" href="https://aws.amazon.com/education/awseducate/">https://aws.amazon.com/education/awseducate/</a>
-   * If you're using your <strong>corporate email</strong>, check with your IT department, which may use federated Single-Sign-On managed by the AWS Organizations service with additional security controls.
+   * If you're using your <strong>corporate email</strong>, check with your IT department, which may use federated Single-Sign-On. <a target="_blank" href="https://us-east-1.console.aws.amazon.com/singlesignon/home?region=us-east-1#/">IAM Identity Center</a> managed with the free AWS Organizations centralized service to enable enterprise scaling.
+It involves definition of Organizational Units (OUs) to specify additional security controls that enable consolidated billing, policy-based controls (SCPs), resource sharing, and organized account structures.

    * If you're working with an AWS salesperson assigned to a business:<br /><a target="_blank" href="https://aws.amazon.com/resources/create-account/">https://aws.amazon.com/resources/create-account/</a>
    * If you're using a gov (US government) cloud:<br /><a target="_blank" href="https://aws.amazon.com/government-education/government/">https://aws.amazon.com/government-education/government/</a>
    * If you're using the AWS-affiliated cloud in China, that's a whole different ecosystem.
 See<br /><a target="_blank" href="https://www.amazonaws.cn/en/about-aws/china/">https://www.amazonaws.cn/en/about-aws/china</a> as China law dictates that foreign companies cannot own cloud computing infrastructures within the country.
    <br /><br />

-Follow these steps to create a stand-alone root account:

 <a name="StandAloneAccount"></a>